Canon T5i vs Ricoh GR

 It is notable that the T5i has a microphone port, which is missing on the GR.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the T5i and the GR have been discontinued, but can regularly be found used on eBay.
+Both the T5i and the GR have been discontinued, but can regularly be found used on ebay.
 The T5i was replaced by the Canon T6i, while the GR was followed by the Ricoh GR II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Ricoh websites.
+Further information on the features and operation of the T5i and GR can be found, respectively, in the Canon T5i Manual (free pdf) or the online Ricoh GR Manual.

 So what conclusions can be drawn?
 Is the Canon T5i better than the Ricoh GR or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.